-- Parmalat Canada is a founding sponsor of Kids Help Phone, a national bilingual 24-hour toll-free telephone and e-mail counselling service that provides the immediate support children and youth need and deserve. - Parmalat Canada is a partner with Companies Committed to Kids (CCK), formerly Concerned Children's Advertisers.
+- Parmalat is a founding sponsor of Kids Help Phone, a national, bilingual, 24-hour, toll-free telephone and e-mail counselling service that provides the immediate support children and youth need and deserve. - Parmalat is a partner with Companies Committed to Kids (CCK).
 Established in 1990, CCK works to support and contribute to the establishment of the highest standards and codes of conduct for responsible advertising to children.
-As well, CCK plays a leading role in providing children with media literacy education and social messaging that will help them to lead healthy, active lives. - In order to assist consumers in making informed choices about the snack foods they consume, Black Diamond Cheestrings revised the health benefit information on the front of packages. - Parmalat reformulated Black Diamond Cheestrings with DHA milk.
-DHA, an Omega-3 fatty acid, supports the normal physical development of the brain, eyes and nerves primarily in children under 2 years of age.
-Parmalat also reformulated its Funcheez product portfolio to offer a low sodium option to parents and kids.
+As well, CCK plays a leading role in providing children with media literacy education and social messaging that will help them to build healthy, active lives. - In order to help consumers make informed choices about the snack foods they consume, Black Diamond Cheestrings revised the health benefit information on the front of its packages.